stafan26/integer-MPA-coprocessor/README.md

 The Vivado Design Suite v2018.3 from Xilinx is employed as a software tool for this coprocessor.

 Firmware is grouped within the following directories:
-- bd - this directory contains the general board files (for zedboard)
+- bd - this directory contains the general board files (for zedboard and tysom-1)
-- scripts - this directory contains scripts for firmaware generation
+- scripts - this directory contains scripts for firmware generation
 - sim - this directory contains simulation files
 - src - this directory contains source files